azizamirsaidova/azizamirsaidova/README.md

 ### Hi there👋

 I'm Aziza, a recent Master's graduate from Artificial Intelligence program at Northwestern University.
-I work in [Blinc](https://tiilt.northwestern.edu/projects/blinc/) platfom at [Tiilt] Lab(https://tiilt.northwestern.edu).
+I work in [Blinc](https://tiilt.northwestern.edu/projects/blinc/) platfom at [Tiilt Lab](https://tiilt.northwestern.edu).

 Past summer, I did a Data Science Internship with University of Washington's eScience Institute and created relational database system using Python and SQLAlchemy.
 For more information, visit project's [GitHub page](https://lnkd.in/gGPDA6sa), [project's website](https://lnkd.in/g5wNRmRY) and [project's highlights in the news](https://lnkd.in/gKunGhyS).